jongiddy/r-library-doc/base/diag.md

 #### Returns
 A.Dim(0) - a vector of the same type as the matrix *x* with length equal to the lesser of the matrix dimensions

-Each element in position `i` is the element from matrix `x[i,i]`.
+Each element in position `i` is the matrix element `x[i,i]`.
 If the matrix row and columns names are identical, the result vector will have the same names, otherwise no names.

 ---
 ### Set a matrix diagonal from a vector